dojo/docs/howto.rst

     <div id="fohooooooo" class="fohooo">Don't click Me</div>
     <div dojoType="foohooo" class="fohooo">Or Me</div>

   This is the JavaScript code of your example.
-Simple past both HMTL and JavaScript into the browser.
+Simply paste both HMTL and JavaScript into the browser.

   .. cv:: javascript
     :label: And the JavaScript code